gdamjan/uv-aws-lambda/README.md

 - I build the project with the `python:3.12-slim` image, but then deploy it in a `public.ecr.aws/lambda/python:3.12` based runtime image.
 That would most probably create issues for binary dependencies/packages.
 TBD.

-- `logging` doesn't work, at least in the local tests.
-TBD.
-  `print` does work.